BenLeong0/bymiles-tech-challenge/README.md

 ## Decisions

-I used mainly React Hooks to save states such as inputted username and password details, the API response for the authorization token, and the error message that appears if necessary.
+I used React Hooks to save states such as inputted username and password details, the API response for the authorization token, and the error message that appears if necessary.
+I did this to allow access to the states' getter and setter functions throughout the components.

 The page consists of two 'cards': The login form and the policy information.
 Upon receiving a successful API response for the policy details, it proceeds to the second card.
 If an error occurs an error message is displayed - I have set custom messages for some error statuses but not all, something I assume would normally have a set of default responses I could just import.